-Once you've successfully installed xsd2Code all you have to do is put you Json schema into the project in Visual Studio from there all you have to do is right click the file and you should see a new option, xsd2code++, hovering over it will reveal, depending on the type of file, new options, you could convert your file from and into various formats, or you could start generating your classes with the run xsd2code++ option
+Once you've successfully installed xsd2Code all you have to do is put your schema or data file into the project in Visual Studio from there you need to right click the file and in the context menu you should see a new option, xsd2code++, hovering over it will reveal, depending on the type of file, new options, you could convert your file from and into various formats, or you could start generating your classes with the run xsd2code++ option

-Once the tool starts running you will see a preview of what your generated class will look like, if anything bothers you in it, do not fret you have quite a large number of options on the left of the screen
+Once the tool starts running you will see a preview of what your generated class will look like, if anything bothers you in it, do not fret xsd2code++ offers quite a large number of settings on the left-hand side of your screen

-For example, personnally I prefer my gets and sets in the simple automatic way this can be changed like many other things on the left side of your screen.
-In my case the property I need to change is nested in the Output property settings' Properties, what we're looking for is the Automatic properties setting that should be on False.
+For example, if you prefer your properties Auto-implemented meaning more concise way this can be changed like many other things.
+This setting can be found in the Properties section nested in the Output property settings , what we're looking for is the Automatic properties setting that is by default on False.
+Like so :

-Once you put this setting on True you should see the program regenerate your class with the appropriate changes, in our example it should now look like this.
+Once you put this setting on True you should see the program regenerate your class with the appropriate changes, in our example it look like this.

 By default the generation of these functions is turned off, to turn them on you need to look for the Serialization option in the Output advanced code settings.